What Is Trail Running? Run Wild: The Exciting Sport of Trail Running

 When compared to running shoes designed for use on roads, trail running shoes offer superior traction, foot protection, and stability.

-Some trail runners want to feel the subtleties of the path while they run, so they choose minimalist shoes instead of more traditional footwear.
+- Some trail runners want to feel the subtleties of the path while running.
+They choose minimalist shoes instead of more traditional footwear.

 Be aware, however, to make effective use of minimalist shoes, you must first work on conditioning and strengthening the muscles and ligaments in your feet.
 If you don’t do this, you run the risk of badly harming yourself.